Form Layout: Predefined Templates

 </qp-template>

-• 7-10-7 if you need a short Slot A and Slot C, but you want to put long elements in Slot B
+• 7-10-7 if you need to include short elements in Slot A and Slot C of the template, but you want to put long elements in Slot B

 • 17-17-14 if you need Slot A and Slot B with equal widths, but a shorter Slot C